 Silver Springs State Park combines the charm of a historic Florida attraction with the crystal clear beauty of one of the last uninhabited spring runs in the state.

 There are three entrances to Silver Springs State Park.
 The main entrance is located on State Road 40 at 5656 East Silver Springs Boulevard, Silver Springs, FL 34488.
 The camping & Museum entrance is located on State Road 35 at 1425 NE 58th Avenue, Ocala FL 34470.
 The equestrian entrance is located approximately 1.3 miles east of the Main Entrance on State Road 40.

 The Main Entrance: Enjoy the headspring from a viewing deck, walk along the river on paved trails, see the ornamental gardens, and enjoy an easy stroll through the Real Florida.
 Visitors can enjoy a meal from the restaurant with a view of the spring.
 Glass bottom boat rides and canoe and kayak rentals are offered through our concessionaire.
 There is a $4.00 per boat launch fee if you bring your own canoe or kayak at the headspring launch.
 There is no land access from the water along the river and in the headspring area except at the canoe and kayak launch ramp.

-The Equestrian Entrance: Silver Springs State Parks horse trail traverses a wetland habitat.
+The Equestrian Entrance: The Silver Springs State Parks horse trail traverses a wetland habitat.
 Unless we are in drought conditions, expect areas of mud and standing water along the trails.
-Summer seasons feature biting insects, plan accordingly.
+Summer seasons feature biting insects; please plan accordingly.
 If you do not have your own horse, we have a Visitor Services Provider offering guided trail rides.
 Cactus Jack's Trail Rides will offer groups or individuals (6 years and up) rides through the oak trees on well-mannered horses.
-Visit the website or call them for reservations at (352) 266-9326.
+Visit the website or call for reservations at (352) 266-9326.
 Cactus Jack may refuse service based upon current conditions.